How to Book China High-Speed Rail Tickets in 2026

 If you booked via app, changes and refunds can usually be done in the app.
 For special cases, contact customer support or visit a station ticket window.

 Change and refund rules follow official 12306 policy.
-Trip may differ slightly; see Train Travel Guide and Policies
+Trip.com may differ slightly; see Train Travel Guide and Policies

 With available seats, passengers can change tickets once for free (date, train, seat class, destination).
 Fee rules: